 My meditations last longer before I feel my body ramping back up.
 I’m not as stressed about current affairs (having mostly stopped constantly updating the news) and I’m focusing more on (gasp!) writing.

 All I can say is that I’m moving in the right direction for my aging self.
+And if you want to read more about my Baby Boomers Guide To Living Forever, click here.

 Find this useful?
 Please share it using the buttons below